elorzafe/amplify-types/RFC Draft.md

 ```

 ### Proposed behavior for multiple queries/mutations in the response
-In GraphQL, you can define multiple queries or mutations in a single request.
+In GraphQL, you can define multiple queries or mutations in a single request via the `.graphql()` operation.
 The response object will include the result of all the queries and mutations.
 For example, given the following queries:

 ```ts
 async function custom() {